 - A bag or backpack: you’ll be given a Course Planning & Advice Guide, plus other bits and pieces on the day that you’ll want to hold onto

-- A drink bottle and sun protection, as you’ll be spending time outside
+- A drink bottle and warm clothes, as you’ll be spending time outside

 - An umbrella (just in case)